 Penn Dixie’s #1 Member Benefit

-- Please monitor the weather continuously during your visit.
-For your safety you are asked to vacate the park in the event of impending lightning, thunderstorms, or high winds.
+- Monitor the weather continuously during your visit.
+For your safety you must vacate the park in the event of impending lightning, thunderstorms, or high winds.
+Remain in your vehicle during this time.
 You may return when the danger has passed.

 - Security cameras are present in multiple locations.
 The park is patrolled by Penn Dixie staff, volunteers, and officers from the Hamburg Police Department.